pivotal/docs-tap/namespace-provisioner/use-case2.md

 # Add Tekton pipelines and Scan policies using namespace parameters

-Namespace Provisioner allows users to parameterize their additional resources and let them pass those parameters.
-This allows users to create a Tekton pipeline and ScanPolicy that is bespoke to certain namespaces that are running workloads using a particular language stack instead of creating all the pipelines in all provisioned namespaces.
-To achieve this, we will look at the pipelines and ScanPolicies in this [sample GitOps location](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain-parameterized).
+Namespace Provisioner allows you to parameterize your additional resources and pass those parameters.
+Create a Tekton pipeline and ScanPolicy that is bespoke to certain namespaces that are running workloads using a particular language stack instead of creating all the pipelines in all provisioned namespaces.

+This use case uses looks at the pipelines and ScanPolicies in this [sample GitOps location](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain-parameterized).

 Refer to the [Provision Developer Namespaces](provision-developer-ns.md) section to create a developer namespace.

 Using Namespace Provisioner Controller
-: When using the Namespace Provisioner controller, we can pass the parameters to a namespace via labels and annotations on the namespace.
-To enable this, we will set the `parameter_prefixes` in TAP configuration for Namespace Provisioner so the controller will look for labels/annotations starting with that prefix to populate parameters for a given namespace.
+: When using the Namespace Provisioner controller, pass the parameters to a namespace via labels and annotations on the namespace.
+To enable this, set the `parameter_prefixes` in TAP configuration for Namespace Provisioner so the controller will look for labels/annotations starting with that prefix to populate parameters for a given namespace.
 See Controller section of [Customize Installation](customize-installation.md) guide for more information.

     Add the following configuration to your TAP values to add parameterized tekton pipelines and scan policies to your developer namespace: